Appendix D — Sample Balance

 D.4 Getting the Population Data

 The sample data was obtained in 2017 from October 15th to 21st by a broadcast of the online questionnaire on a popular Brazil’s Sunday TV show with national reach (Rede Globo, 2017).
-Here we use Brazilian Institute of Geography and Statistics’s (IBGE) Continuous National Household Sample Survey (PNAD Contínua) for a estimate of the population distribution in this timeframe (Instituto Brasileiro de Geografia e Estatística, n.d.).
+Here the Brazilian Institute of Geography and Statistics’s (IBGE) Continuous National Household Sample Survey (PNAD Contínua) its used for a estimate of the population distribution in this timeframe (Instituto Brasileiro de Geografia e Estatística, n.d.).
 The data can be accessed at the IBGE’s SIDRA platform (IBGE’s Table 6407).

 The balance is made considering the distribution of the population related only to the variables state